Cultures and Languages in Africa

 Will there be tutorials in my CLIA course?

-Yes, there will be a weekly tutorial every Friday at 11.25 in the School of Languages.
+Yes, there will be a weekly tutorial every Friday at 11h25 in School of Languages Room G03 (SolMa).
 100% attendance at tutorials is required and a register will be taken.

 What will my assignment load be?

-You will have to submit two major assignments per semester, (one each term), as well as a tutorial assignment every week.
-Marks awarded for these essays and assignments will constitute your class mark which will count 40% of your final mark.
+You will have to submit ONE major assignment per semester and a written tutorial assignment every two weeks.
+Marks awarded for these assignments will constitute your class mark which will count 40% of your final mark.

 Where will I find information about the course?